itssamuelrowe/Zen/README.md

 We welcome all contributors.

-Zen was created with a vision to help programmers, like you and I, to write code better.
+Zen was created with a vision to help programmers, like you and I, write code better.
 With your contributions, we can get there sooner.
 We appreciate your help!

 To contribute, please contact the original author Samuel Rowe <samuelrowe1999@gmail.com>.